natpetrovski/QBIO7008-project/README.md

 To reproduce this analysis, ensure all `.csv` files are in the same folder as the R scripts and run them in order.
 You can open `.R` files in RStudio or another R environment.

-## Author

-Natalie Petrovski
-QBIO7008 – Research Project
-Master of Quantitative Biology
-The University of Queensland